-- All UNCG members in agreement with their supervisors include a goal in their performance management document to reflect their time, work and results, collaborating with the UNCG. - All UNCT members (UN entities signatory to the Cooperation Framework) nominate one focal point to be a member and regularly participate in the UNCG planning and activities.
+- All UNCG members in agreement with their supervisors should include a goal in their performance management document to reflect their time, work and results, collaborating with the UNCG.
+The performance appraisal of agency members of the UNCG remains the sole prerogative of the agency supervisor.
+The supervisee may request comments and inputs from other UNCG members, including the UNCG Chair. - All UNCT members (UN entities signatory to the Cooperation Framework) nominate one focal point to be a member and regularly participate in the UNCG planning and activities.
 Therefore, the UNCG composition should mirror the UNCT composition including entities not physically present to make the most of strategic communications throughout the cycle of the Cooperation Framework. - It is recommended that the chair of the UNCG is the Resident Coordinator, a head of UN agency, the Special Representative of the Secretary-General or the international-level Director of the UN Information Centre.
-If that's not possible, the UNCG should be chaired by the senior-most communications colleague in the UNCG.

-- It is recommended that the chair of the UNCG joins the UNCT meeting and frequently updates UNCT senior leaders on the work around communications, providing feedback to the UNCG for alignment and fine-tuning of the Group's work. - If the RC does not chair the UNCG on a regular basis, it is recommended that she/he joins UNCG meetings at least once every quarter to convey the important role of the group to lift the UNCTs' work.
+If that's not possible, the UNCG should be chaired by the senior-most communications colleague in the UNCG. - It is recommended that the chair of the UNCG joins the UNCT meeting and frequently updates UNCT senior leaders on the work around communications, providing feedback to the UNCG for alignment and fine-tuning of the Group's work. - If the RC does not chair the UNCG on a regular basis, it is recommended that she/he joins UNCG meetings at least once every quarter to convey the important role of the group to lift the UNCTs' work.